Annie's "Month

 Real Thanksgiving??
 The date of the feast is

 not known.
-Bradford wrote in his history 'Of Plimoth Plantation'
+Bradford wrote in his history

-that on September 18 some men set out in a small boat for
+'Of Plimoth Plantation' that on September 18 some men set out in

-gathered after they returned.
-The feast must have occurred before
+returned.
+The feast must have

-December 11.
-It was described in a letter written on that date by
+occurred before December 11.
+It was described in a letter written

-Edward Winslow.
+on that date by Edward Winslow.

 Labor Day, a